 - Don’t use heating pads or warm compresses.
 Heat opens blood vessels and can slow healing when you’re swollen and bruised.

 Your bruise is bleeding under the skin.
-Nonsteroidal anti-inflammatory drugs, such as aspirin, ibuprofen (Advil, Mortin), and naproxen, reduce pain and inflammation, but they also interfere with your blood’s ability to clot.
-This means you bleed more easily and it takes longer for bleeding to stop.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin (Bufferin), ibuprofen (Advil, Motrin), and naproxen (Aleve), reduce pain and inflammation, but they also interfere with your blood’s ability to clot.
+This means you bleed more easily, and it takes longer for bleeding to stop.